 PURPOSE

-The USC Mentoring Awards honor faculty who contribute to an engaging, supportive, inclusive academic environment through their mentorship of students and faculty.
+The USC Mentoring Awards honor faculty who contribute to an engaging and supportive academic environment through their mentorship of students and faculty.
 Distinguished mentoring for academic and professional success occurs through formal and informal channels and may vary in style and substance from discipline to discipline.
 A review committee of previous USC Mentoring Award winners will evaluate nomination packets based on evidence for most or all of the following criteria with undergraduate students, graduate students, or faculty.

 AWARD CATEGORIES